Essential Travel Tips for a Winter Road Trip in Canada

 A lot of provincial and territorial parks will have limited access or will be completely closed to visitors.

-Don’t worry, however, there are still places to visit and things to see as we proved on our winter road trip across Canada.
-Hot springs, in particular, are a great place to stop when crossing Canada in winter.
+Don’t worry, however, there are still places to visit and things to see but you need to plan ahead and be a little more inventive.
+Hot springs, in particular, are a great place to stop when road tripping Canada during winter.

 Be aware of limited roadside facilities